PRS membership categories

 |To nominate or be nominated for the PRS board||No||No||Yes|

-New members and members whose earnings do not meet the qualifying criteria for promotion to Associate or Full member status are known as Provisional members.
+New members and members whose earnings do not meet the qualifying criteria for promotion to Voting or Principal Voting member status are known as Standard members.

-Promotion to Associate membership is granted on the basis of total royalties generated by the member’s works in the previous one to three year period.
-If at any time during that period the provisional member was a member of an affiliated society, the total will include royalties paid by PRS to the affiliate.
-To become an Associate member a writer or publisher must have been a member of PRS or an affiliated society for no less than one year.
-The current thresholds (to the nearest £10) are:
+Promotion to Voting membership is granted on the basis of total royalties generated by the member’s works in the previous one to three year period.
+If at any time during that period the Standard member was a member of an affiliated society, the total will include royalties paid by PRS to the affiliate.
+To become a Voting member, a writer or publisher must have been a member of PRS or an affiliated society for no less than one year.
+The current thresholds (to the nearest £1) are:

-Full membership is granted in perpetuity if a member’s total royalty earnings reach a higher royalty threshold in two of PRS’ three preceding financial years, including royalties collected by PRS and passed on to an affiliated society for distribution.
-The thresholds (to the nearest £10) are detailed below.
-A member’s earnings would need to reach two of the three thresholds listed (i.e. either 2015 or 2016 plus 2017):
+Principal Voting membership is granted in perpetuity if a member’s total royalty earnings reach a higher royalty threshold in two of PRS’ three preceding financial years, including royalties collected by PRS and passed on to an affiliated society for distribution.